SOP 10.5.4 - Humane Killing of Rodents via Physical Methods (Rat)

 3. Procedures:

 **Unless described in the animal use protocol and approved by the UACC, all physical methods of euthanasia must be performed under anaesthesia following the appropriate anaesthesia SOP (10.6 Anesthesia in Rats).
-The UACC requires that a Primary (rendering death) and Secondary (confirmation of death) method of euthanasia be described on all animal use protocols (unless justified and approved). **
+The UACC requires that a Primary (rendering death) and Secondary (confirmation of death) method of humane killing be described on all animal use protocols (unless justified and approved). **

 • For rats under 200g, the thumb and index finger are placed on either side of the neck at the base of the skull or, alternatively, a rod/cage card holder is pressed at the base of the skull.
 With the other hand, the base of the tail or the hind limbs are quickly pulled, causing separation of the cervical vertebrae from the skull.
 The handler must ensure that they feel for complete separation between the cervical vertebrae and skull prior to disposal.